-There are daily weekday and some Saturday surgeries at the Yell Health Centre.
-There is one resident nurse covering Fetlar who is on duty Friday to Tuesday providing 24 hour cover (subject to holiday and training requirements).
-Emergency cover on Wednesdays and Thursdays is provided by First Responders under the Scottish Ambulance Service.
-The nurse, visiting or resident, works from the surgery attached to the Nurse's House in Fetlar.
-When you move to Fetlar we recommend contacting the nurse who can take some basic details.
+There are daily weekday surgeries at the Yell Health Centre.
+The doctor visits Fetlar once a month and there is a resident health care support worker.
+Emergency cover is provided by First Responders under the Scottish Ambulance Service.
+The health care support worker works from the surgery attached to the Nurse's House in Fetlar.
+When you move to Fetlar we recommend contacting the care assistant who can take some basic details.
+There are green cross pots available from the health care support worker so you can list your medications and store it in the fridge for emergencies.